kukrma/eeg-compression-cae-nimh256/README.md

-# Code for the article "Near-lossless EEG Signal Compression Using a Convolutional Autoencoder: Case Study for 256-channel Binocular Rivalry Dataset"
+# 256-channel EEG Signal Compression Using a Convolutional Autoencoder: Binocular Rivalry Use Case
 This GitHub repository contains the code used for the purposes of the article *Near-lossless EEG Signal Compression Using a Convolutional Autoencoder: Case Study for 256-channel Binocular Rivalry Dataset*, which is currently in works (once published, the necessary links to the article will be added).

 The code is mirrored on Zenodo, where it is accompanied by one testing tensor dataset (see the article for explanation) for demonstration purposes, as well as the pre-trained parameters to the neural network.
 The original raw dataset is not made publicly available, but could be shared upon reasonable request.